Mr. James Parsons reports

 The 629 method of use application provides coverage for the use of SIRPaFc biologics to treat all CD47 plus cancer cells and tumours, including hematologic and solid cancers.
 Counterparts of this application have already been granted in Japan, Canada and Australia.

 The 540 application has claims that cover TTI-622 composition of matter comprising human SIRPa linked to an IgG4 Fc region, as well as claims covering pharmaceutical compositions that contain TTI-622.
 A composition-of-matter patent for TTI-621 (SIRPa linked to an IgG1 Fc) has already been granted in the United States

 (US 9,969,789) and other countries.

 "Intellectual property remains a top priority for Trillium, and the allowance of these two important patents further strengthens our position in the SIRPaFc CD47 space," said Jan Skvarka, president and chief executive officer of Trillium.
 "In addition to our specific composition-of-matter claims covering both of our CD47-targeting agents, we have expanded our coverage to embrace the use of the SIRPaFc class of biologics to treat cancer.
 We are particularly pleased that the method of use patent also covers treatment of solid tumours."

 About Trillium Therapeutics Inc.

 Trillium is an immuno-oncology company developing innovative therapies for the treatment of cancer.
-The company's two clinical programs, TTI-621 and TTI-622, target CD47, a do not eat signal that cancer cells frequently use to evade the immune system.
-Trillium also has a preclinical STING program and a proprietary fluorine-based medicinal chemistry platform that is being used to develop novel compounds directed at undisclosed immuno-oncology targets.
+The company's two clinical programs, TTI-621 and TTI-622, target CD47, a do-not-eat-me signal that cancer cells frequently use to evade the immune system.

 We seek Safe Harbor.